Spaghetti and Meatballs is a family favorite that never goes out of style.

 How to Make Spaghetti and Meatballs

-- Dice and prep all your ingredients for the sauce!
+- Prep: Dice and prep all ingredients for the sauce!

-- In a large pot, sauté your onions and garlic until softened and fragrant!
+- Saute: In a large pot, sauté onions and garlic until softened and fragrant.
 Your kitchen should begin to smell heavenly!!

 That’s really all there is to it!
-After the sauce has simmered for about an hour your ready to move onto the meatballs!
+After the sauce has simmered for about an hour and you are ready to move onto the meatballs!

-- Uncover and allow the sauce to boil down and thicken to your desired consistency.
+- Thicken: Uncover and allow the sauce to boil down and thicken to your desired consistency.

 What to Serve With Spaghetti and Meatballs

-When it comes to what goes best with spaghetti and meatballs, I always fall back on the traditional sides, and everybody always enjoys it!
-Serve it with Cheesy Garlic Breadsticks, warm garlic bread or biscuits.
-Add in a fresh green tossed salad or caesar salad!
+When it comes to what goes best with spaghetti and meatballs, I always fall back on the traditional sides, and everybody enjoys it!

 How to Freeze Spaghetti and Meatballs

-Keep the pasta separate and freeze only the sauce.
-While the sauce it heating, boil up some fresh spaghetti for an easy meal ready to go!
+Keep the pasta separate and freeze only the sauce and meatballs.
+While they are heating, boil up some fresh spaghetti for an easy meal ready to go!

 - Baked Spaghetti – Reader favorite!